canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 All the tabs in the developer tools panel have their uses, but for beginners to web development — or anyone who is simply curious about how a web page works — you only really need to use the **Inspector** and the **Console**.
 This section and the next will describe them in a little more detail.

 The inspector lets you look at the details of the web page's "Document Object Model" (DOM).
 This is the browser's internal version of the page structure, and the inspector exposes it in a way that makes it look similar to the HTML that was used to create the page.
 Be clear, though, that although the DOM is initially created from the HTML, it's not quite the same thing.
-The DOM is a live representation of the page structure, so if the page content has been dynamically modified by some JavaScript code, the changes will be reflected in the DOM, and hence in the inspector.
-Of course, the live nature of the DOM also means that you can change things in the inspector and see the results in real-time on the page — ideal for interactively tweaking the design of your page.
+The DOM is a live representation of the page structure, so if the page content has been dynamically modified by some JavaScript code the changes will be reflected in the DOM, and hence in the inspector.
+The live nature of the DOM also means that you can change things in the inspector and see the results in real-time on the page — ideal for interactively tweaking the design of your page.

 Let's play around with the Ubuntu Tutorials page a little.
 Don't worry, nothing you do in the inspector can be saved back to the Ubuntu servers, so your changes will only last until you reload the page and won't affect anyone else.
 Begin by right-clicking on the "Do more with Ubuntu!" heading and selecting **Inspect Element** from the context menu to highlight the `<h1>` element in the inspector (you might already be in this position from the previous section, but it won't hurt to do it again to be sure).
 As a reminder, here's how the developer tools should look at this point:

 ![Inspecting the page heading](images/inspector.png)

 The inspector is divided into two main sections.
 The large area on the left shows the DOM as a tree structure.
 Each HTML element is represented as a line in the tree, indented to show it's position in the page structure.
-Container elements are marked with a triangle to the left which can be clicked to hide or reveal the child nodes within them in the DOM.
-The smaller section on the right contains further details about the CSS rules applied to the element that is currently highlighted in the main section.
-This section also has several tabs presenting different views of, and tools for modifying, the CSS rules.
+Container elements are marked with a triangle to the left which can be clicked to hide or reveal the child elements within them.
+The smaller section on the right contains further details about the CSS rules applied to the element that is currently highlighted.
+This section also has several tabs presenting different tools for working with the CSS rules.

 Without clicking any buttons, move your mouse up and down the DOM tree in the main section.
 Notice how the elements in the web page are highlighted as you move over the corresponding entry in the DOM.
 Clicking on a DOM entry will select it, updating the section on the right to show the CSS rules that now apply.

 ### Your first page edit ###
 With the `<h1>` selected again, take a closer look at its entry in the DOM.
-Notice that the content of the heading is visible within the inspector.
-Double click on the content and you are able to edit it to say something different.
+Notice that the "Do more with ubuntu!" string is visible within the inspector.
+Double click on it and you are able to edit the value to say something different.
 Let's change it to read "Do more with the developer tools!", then press Enter to finish editing.
 Immediately the web page updates:

 ![After editing the heading](images/edited_h1.png)